 Supervised taxi ranks for Urban (red), New Territories (green) and Lantau (blue) taxis are just a short walk from the Arrival Hall

-For more information on types of taxi and using taxis see separate section “TAXIS”.
+For more information on types of taxi, taxi operating areas and using taxis see separate section “TAXIS”.

 Approximate example fares* from the airport are;

 HONG KONG ISLAND;

 Stanley HK$350 (red)

 Tsim Sha Tsui (Star Ferry Pier) HK$240 (red)

 Tsim Sha Tsui East HK$240 (red)

 Mongkok HK$240 (red)